green8-dot/research-scope/README.md

 ## Citation

 Paper submitted to arXiv (cs.LG).
-Citation details will be added upon publication.
+Citation details will be added upon publication. (in progress)

 ```bibtex
 @article{green2025researchscope,